 - This blog provides additional sites

 - UWindsor Photo Libraries

-If you like using Royalty Free images then you should consider how you give back to the community.
+If you like using Royalty-Free images, you should consider how you give back to the community.
 To learn about sharing your pictures through the Creative Commons networks, you should explore their website.
-On their website you will learn about icons, copyright and find resources for licensing your materials.
+On their website, you will learn about icons, copyright and find resources for licensing your materials.

 Taking images and videos for Social Media

-When taking pictures you need the verbal consent (at a minimum) of those you are photographing/taping.
+When taking pictures, you need the verbal consent (at a minimum) of those you are photograph/record.
 You should

 - let the person know who you are